Cube-OS/cubeOS/docs/ecosystem/services/payload-services.rst

 Getting the example service up and running is fairly simple.
 First, you must make sure you have the necessary Python dependencies installed.
-If you are using the Kubos SDK Vagrant box then these will already be installed.
+If you are using the CubeOS SDK Vagrant box then these will already be installed.
 Otherwise, you will need to run ``pip3 install -r requirements.txt``.

 Once the dependencies are in place, you can run ``python3 service.py`` and the example service should begin.